-Have A look at the 10 Best Ways to Gain Professionally Through Linkedin Profile Page :
+Have are the 10 Best Ways to Gain Professionally :

-1. Have a professional looking photo in Linkedin profile page
+1. Have a professional-looking photo on the Linkedin profile page

 The photo is perhaps the first thing any visitor to LinkedIn notices about you.
 In Facebook or Twitter, you could post a casual photo (in Tees and shorts), a film star’s photo or family photo as your Linkedin profile page pic or your pet dog, a nature photo and so on.
 However, such things are best kept out of LinkedIn.